 When there is urgent need, therapy in the hospitalized patient may be initiated intramuscularly or as a rapid intravenous bolus injection directly into the vein.
 Hydralazine Hydrochloride Injection should be used only when the drug cannot be given orally.
-The usual dose is 20 to 40 mg, repeated as necessary.
+The usual dose is 20-40 mg, repeated as necessary.

 Certain patients (especially those with marked renal damage) may require a lower dose.
 Blood pressure should be checked frequently.
-It may begin to fall within a few minutes after injection, with the average maximal decrease occurring in 10 to 80 minutes.
-In cases where there has been increased intracranial pressure, lowering the blood pressure may increase cerebral ischemia.
-Most patients can be transferred to oral Hydralazine hydrochloride within 24 to 48 hours.
+It may begin to fall within a few minutes after injection, with the average maximal decrease occurring in 10-80 minutes, In cases where there has been increased intracranial pressure, lowering the blood pressure may increase cerebral ischemia.
+Most patients can be transferred to oral Hydralazine hydrochloride with 24-48 hours.

 The product should be used immediately after the vial is opened.
 The product should not be added to infusion solutions.
 Hydralazine Hydrochloride Injection may discolor upon contact with metal; discolored solutions should be discarded.